 Together with LAPD, we strongly encourage all community members to register their bikes on campus.
 Not only does it help deter bike theft, but it will also expedite the return of a bike if it's lost or stolen.

 Students can register their bikes using the form below.

-- Bikes, skateboards, individual scooters, and in-line skates are allowed on campus.
+- Bikes, skateboards, individual scooters, personal e-bikes, and in-line skates are allowed on campus.

 - Hoverboards and third-party shared services (such as Bird or Lime scooters, Jump bikes, etc.) are not permitted.